-Data, tenacity, in-depth knowledge of fleet applications, and good relationships with end user agencies are key elements in advocating for replacement vehicles, advises Kelly Reagan, fleet administrator for the City of Columbus, Ohio, division of fleet management.
+Data, tenacity, in-depth knowledge of fleet applications, and good relationships with end user agencies are key elements in advocating for replacement vehicles, according to Kelly Reagan, fleet administrator for the City of Columbus, Ohio, division of fleet management.

 Advocating for All City Department Fleets